Practical guide for teams migrating from Explo, comparing five embedded analytics alternatives by features, pricing, migration effort, and use cases.

 Feature | Qrvey | Explo |

-Built-in data lake | ✅ Native data management and governance. | ⚠️ Explo expects integration with your data warehouse. |
+Built-in data lake | Native data management and governance. | Expected integration with your data warehouse. |

-Unlimited dashboards/users | ✅ Flat-rate approach often includes unlimited metrics. | ⚠️ Explo pricing varies and often scales with tenants. |
+Unlimited dashboards/users | Flat-rate approach often includes unlimited metrics. | Pricing varied and often scaled with tenants. |

-Ideal for | Data-heavy SaaS with multi-tenant needs | Product teams wanting quick embed with warehouse-first stacks. |
+Ideal for | Data-heavy SaaS with multi-tenant needs. | Product teams wanting quick embed with warehouse-first stacks. |

-4. Sisense
+3. Sisense

+Sisense is a veteran in the embedded analytics space and built its platform for scale and flexibility.
 Unlike lighter-weight embedded tools, Sisense is designed for use cases that require complex calculations, hybrid deployments, or tight programmatic control over rendering and UX.

 Large customers frequently choose Sisense when they need a composable SDK and the option to run on-premises or in a private cloud.
 Expect enterprise pricing but also enterprise-grade controls and training.